 Setting up existing equipment to a new network

-- Printers have to use the new internet gateway.
+- Some Printers Software won’t connect a new Network.
+Printers have to use the new internet gateway.
 Your printer will have an IP address on your new network.
 The best way to resolve this is to reinstall the printer software or App.

 If you are still having problems use the following guides.